 User Guide

-This section provide a guide to configure Scorpion 2DScanner.
+This section is a guide to configuring the Scorpion 2DScanner.

 The scanner has the following properties: